Annalee Newitz: Career

 Their 2014 non-fiction science book Scatter, Adapt, and Remember: How Humans Will Survive a Mass Extinction was a finalist for the L.A.
 Times Book Prize.
 They also wrote Four Lost Cities: A Secret History of the Urban Age, published in 2021.

-They have also written for publications including Wired, Popular Science, the New Yorker, the Atlantic, Slate, Washington Post, Smithsonian Magazine, and more.
-They have published short stories in Lightspeed, Shimmer, Apex, and Technology Review's Twelve Tomorrows.
+They have also written for publications including Wired, Popular Science, The New Yorker, The Atlantic, Slate, The Washington Post, Smithsonian, and more.
+They have published short stories in Lightspeed, Shimmer Magazine, Apex, and Technology Review's Twelve Tomorrows.

-In March 2018, with their partner and co-host Charlie Jane Anders, Newitz launched the podcast Our Opinions Are Correct, which “explor[es] the meaning of science fiction, and how it’s relevant to real-life science and society.”
+In March 2018, with their partner and co-host Charlie Jane Anders, Newitz launched the podcast Our Opinions Are Correct, which "explor[es] the meaning of science fiction, and how it's relevant to real-life science and society."
 The podcast won the Hugo Award for Best Fancast in 2019.

 Personal life

-Newitz is the child of two English teachers: Newitz's mother, Cynthia, worked at a high school, and Newitz's father, Marty, at a community college.
+Newitz is the child of two English teachers.
+Their mother, Cynthia, worked at a high school, and their father, Marty, at a community college.
 Since 2000, Newitz has been in a relationship with Charlie Jane Anders.
-The two began the podcast Our Opinions Are Correct in March 2018.

-Newitz has used they pronouns since 2019.
+Newitz is non-binary, and has used they/them pronouns since 2019.